 He said not all temples had resources like large temples in Sri Lanka’s capital Colombo.

-The average cost of generation of a unit of power next year is estimated at 19.14 rupees by the regulator, though a Treasury subsidy for debt service and fuel subsidies paid with taxes collected from the people would push it down to 14.95 rupees a unit.
+The average cost of generation of a unit of power next year is estimated at 19.14 rupees by the regulator, though a Treasury subsidy for debt service and fuel subsidies paid with taxes collected from the people would push it down to 14.

 The so-called ‘religious’ category tariffs are available to places of worship of all Sri Lankan citizens, not just Buddhist temples.

-Under the proposed new tariffs, customers classified as ‘general purpose’ would be charged 19.50 rupees a unit and hotels 19.50 rupees.
+Under the proposed new tariffs, customers classified as ‘general purpose’ would be charged 19.